adamjohannes/ouroboros-fs/README.md

 ---

 This project is a distributed, fault-tolerant, ring-based network for file storage, written in Rust.
+It also includes an optional **web-based dashboard** built with Vue.js for visualizing the network and managing files.

 It allows you to spawn multiple server nodes that automatically wire themselves into a ring topology.
 Files pushed to the network are **sharded** (split) and distributed across all nodes.
 The network is **self-healing**: it detects node failures, automatically respawns them, and reintegrates them into the ring by syncing the network state.

-It also includes an optional **gateway service** that acts as a single entry point, automatically proxying client requests to any healthy node in the ring.
+It also includes an optional **gateway service** that acts as a single entry point, automatically proxying client requests (both raw TCP and HTTP) to any healthy node in the ring.

 ---